 - Bridgeton House Balcony

 Check in to the romantic Aaron Burr House in New Hope.
-This recently renovated inn is just a few blocks away from the river.
-For a riverside view, check in to the Black Bass Hotel, Bridgeton House on the Delaware or Carriage House of New Hope or the River House at Odette's.
+This inn named after Alexander Hamilton's nemesis is just a few blocks away from the river.
+For a riverside view, check in to the Black Bass Hotel, Bridgeton House on the Delaware, Carriage House of New Hope or the River House at Odette's.